laurenwilner/github_training_site/_book/05_solo-workflow.md

 ```

 `git pull origin main`: pull GitHub's copy of the main branch to update your
 local version.
-Examine the figure made by git about the changes:
+Examine the figure made by Git about the changes:

 ```
 Biostat-MBP13-20:life-expectancy corinneriddell$ git pull origin main